Pastoring a church for ten years I came to realize two key things about people:

-1. Clearly assess or define your present reality. (what's not working, not optimal)
+1. Assess or define your present reality. (what's not working, not optimal)

-2. See a clear picture of your desirable vision or goal.
+2. See a clear picture of your desired vision or goal.

-4. Create accountability so that you will no longer falls short day-to-day.
+4. Create accountability so that you will no longer fall short day-to-day.

 So why hire or become a coach?